AERMANI-VLM: Structured Prompting and Reasoning for Aerial Manipulation with Vision Language Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Simulation:} The AM model operated under PX4 Autopilot in a Software-in-the-Loop (SITL) configuration, enabling realistic flight dynamics and high-fidelity sim-to-real transfer.
-A custom manipulator was mounted on the simulated \textit{Iris} quadrotor to replicate the real-world hardware design.

-\textbf{Hardware:} The physical platform was a Tarot~650 hexarotor equipped with a CUAV~X7+ flight controller running PX4.
-High-level autonomy and perception ran on an NVIDIA Jetson Orin Nano using ROS~2, with onboard sensing provided by a ZED stereo RGB-D camera and a two-finger servo gripper.
-The Jetson computed skill-level setpoints, while the PX4 executed low-level way-point tracking.
+\textbf{Simulation:} The AM is operated wiith PX4 Autopilot in a Software-in-the-Loop (SITL) configuration, enabling realistic flight control.
+A custom manipulator was mounted on the simulated \textit{Iris} quadrotor to replicate the real-world hardware design. \textbf{Hardware:} The physical platform was a Tarot~650 hexarotor equipped with a CUAV~X7+ flight controller running PX4.
+High-level autonomy and perception ran on an NVIDIA Jetson Orin Nano Super using ROS, with onboard sensing provided by a ZED RGB-D camera and a two-finger servo gripper.
+The Jetson computed skill-level setpoints, while the PX4 executed low-level way-point tracking. he experimental environment in simulation is shown in Fig~\ref{fig:sim_environ}.